-We have granted to the underwriters an option to purchase up to 1,200,000 additional shares of common stock at the public offering price of \$1.25 per share and/or additional warrants to purchase up to 1,200,000 shares of common stock at the public offering price of \$0.0001 per warrant, less underwriting discounts and commissions.
-The underwriters may exercise this option for 45 days from the date of this prospectus solely to cover sales of shares of common stock and warrants to purchase common stock by underwriters in excess of the total number of shares and warrants set forth in the table above.
-If any of these additional shares and warrants are purchased, the underwriters will offer the additional shares and warrants on the same terms as those on which the shares and warrants are being offered.
+We have granted to the underwriters an option to purchase up to additional shares of common stock at the public offering price, less underwriting discounts and commissions.
+The underwriters may exercise this option for 45 days from the date of this prospectus solely to cover sales of shares of common stock by underwriters in excess of the total number of shares set forth in the table above.
+If any of these additional shares are purchased, the underwriters will offer the additional shares on the same terms as those on which the shares are being offered.
 We will pay the expenses associated with the exercise of the over-allotment option.